 The photographs were taken by Charles J. Fisher, a local Highland Park resident.
 Mr. Fisher is a well known preservationist, author and historian for the Highland Park Heritage Trust.
 The Trust has gained recognition in both the City of Los Angeles and the State of California as one of the most consistently effective and productive preservation organizations in Southern California.

 A partial list of funding resources for the mural restoration includes: Not Just Us Foundation, John Densmore, former drummer of the legendary rock band “The Doors,” John Cataldo, Manuel Lopez, The Robles Family, Attorney Danilo Bercerra and citizens of the Northeast community.

 Our beautiful Southwest Museum Mural has been completely whitewashed.

 Created in 2004 by local artist Daniel Cervantes.
 There are many reasons to appreciate this mural on Marmion Way, under the Southwest Museum: the colors that seem to glow in the sun, the attractive graphic style and most importantly, the subject, Native people of the Americas.

 Avenue 50 Studio

 Autry National Center

 And You, the Community of Northeast LA

-The Avenue 50 Studio will be acting as fiscal sponsor for the Save Our Southwest Museum mural drive.
+The Avenue 50 Studio is the fiscal sponsor for the Save Our Southwest Museum mural drive.
 Please make out your checks to: “Avenue 50 Studio” and fill in the donation line to designate the donation to the “Save Our Southwest Museum Mural”.
 Avenue 50 Studio Federal Tax ID No.: 54-2088575.